-Although Pentecostals have been around for only a century, today they are among the most significant role players in Christian missions, with perhaps three quarters of them in the Majority World.
-The Pentecostal jump from the first to the last decade of the twentieth century has been an enormous one and it is important to understand the historical process involved.
-According to the statistics of Johnson, Barrett and Crossing, in 2011 64% of the world’s Christians (1,396 million) were in Asia, Africa, Latin America and Oceania, while those of the two northern continents (including Russia) constituted only 36%.
+Although Pentecostals have been around for only a century, today they are among the most significant role players in Christian missions, with perhaps three-quarters of them in the Majority World.
+The Pentecostal jump from the first to the last decade of the twentieth century has been an enormous one, and it is important to understand the historical process involved.
+According to the statistics of Johnson, Barrett, and Crossing, in 2011 64% of the world’s Christians (1,396 million) were in Asia, Africa, Latin America, and Oceania, while those of the two northern continents (including Russia) constituted only 36%.
 When this is compared to 1900, when 82% of the world Christian population was found in Europe and North America, we have dramatic evidence of how rapidly the western share of world Christianity has decreased during the twentieth century.
 According to these statisticians, if present trends continue, 69% of the world’s Christians will live in the South by 2025.
-In the Pew Forum’s Spirit and Power conducted in 2006, it was discovered that in all the countries surveyed, Pentecostalism constituted a very significant percentage of Christianity.
+In the Pew Forum’s Spirit and Power study, conducted in 2006, it was discovered that in all the countries surveyed, Pentecostalism constituted a very significant percentage of Christianity.
 In six of the countries Pentecostals and Charismatics were over 60% of all Protestants.
 In Brazil, Guatemala, Kenya, South Africa, and the Philippines, they constituted over a third of the total population—in Guatemala and Kenya it was over half.

 But it is not only in terms of overall numbers that there have been fundamental changes.
 Christianity is growing most often in Charismatic forms, and many of these are independent of both western “mainline” Protestant and “classical Pentecostal” denominations and missions.
 What Andrew Walls describes as the “southward swing of the Christian center of gravity” is possibly more evident in Pentecostalism than in other forms of Christianity.
-In 2000 Barrett and company estimated a total of 523 million, or 28% of all Christians to be Pentecostal and Charismatic.
+In 2000 Barrett and company estimated a total of 523 million, or 28% of all Christians, to be Pentecostal and Charismatic.
 This number is divided into four groups: (1) 18 million “peripheral quasi-Pentecostals,” 3% of the total; (2) 66 million “denominational Pentecostals,” 12%; (3) 176 million “Charismatics” (including 105 million Catholics), 32%; and (4) the largest group of 295 million “Neocharismatics (Independents, Postdenominationalists),” a massive 53% of the total.
 Of course these figures are controversial, but nevertheless they give an indication that something highly significant is taking place in the global complexity of Christianity as a whole and of multidimensional Pentecostalism in particular.